 - 4. For each entry choose one meaningful passage, and then describe its significance in the novel.
-Include the page number. - 5.
+Include the page number.
+This passage does not have to be connected to the character you selected as your focus for #3. - 5.
 For each entry note at least one sighting of one of the archetypes described in the handout "Archetypes in Literature" or others you notice.
 Include the relevant page number from the novel. - 6.
 Explain the significance of each archetype.
 How does the presence of this archetype add to the larger meaning of work (plot, character, setting, or theme)?